jrasmusson/ios-professional-course/Bankey/6-SummaryScreen/README.md

 ![](images/3.png)

-Drag out an imageView and set to `sun.max.fill`.

-- Embed the label stackview and image in another stack view.
+- Explain how Xcode will assign CHCR on your behalf when working with controls like labels and text fields.
-- Set `View` background to `teal`.
+- Set `View` background to `appColor`.

 Layout as follows: